 Dedicated parents and other AZC members have formed a Dharma School designed for children.
 If you have children and are interested in this kind of exploration of compassion and awareness, please contact us for more information.
 You may contact program coordinators Tim Jester and Annette Marley at email@example.com or firstname.lastname@example.org.

-Dharma School will meet on the following dates in Winter/Spring 2017 :
+Dharma school will meet September through December at 11:30-1:00 PM.
+We plan to meet on the following dates in 2018 :